The interdisciplinary CU Denver Construction Engineering and Management

 (CEM) program is backed by industry and supported by accredited schools of

 Construction engineering and management concerns the design,

-necessary leadership for complex construction projects and subsequent
+necessary decision-making skills to support complex construction projects and subsequent

 management throughout their useful life.

 Explore the site to learn more about the master of engineering and certificate programs, program courses, and the faculty and people who make the program possible.

 Contact CEM program coordinator Roxanne Pizano, firstname.lastname@example.org or 303-315-7162 for more information.